top of page

 • Attention to needs of children if staff is available.
 Infants easily fit into the classroom setting.
 Young children distract parents from attending to their own issues, so we recommend they not attend.
 Children ages 10 and up will benefit from the program, along with their parents.

-Our two-week intensive program provides an excellent beginning in working through field issues, responses to difficulties, etc. We provide you with thorough recommendations for continuing your growth and healing after you depart.
+Our intensive program provides an excellent beginning in working through field issues, responses to difficulties, etc. We provide you with thorough recommendations for continuing your growth and healing after you depart

 Because the persons we seek to serve are from humanitarian nonprofit organizations, our staff receive financial support from organizations, churches and personal donors.